 Stimulants like coffee and sugar can assist with delaying sleep cycles and actually decreases the quality of sleep.

 Alcohol although usually used as a sleep aid also results in a decreased quality of sleep.

 Eating a large meal before heading to bed can result in a disrupted sleep as well, so try eating two to three hours beforehand instead.

 Some conditions like chronic pain, liver disease, and medicines that you might be taking come also result in decreased quality of sleep.

 - Create a sleep routine — which you follow every night in the build-up to going to bed

-- Phone free time - build this into your routine that you avoid using your phone, or computer/tablet, in the lead up to heading to bed
+- Have some phone-free time — build this into your routine that you avoid using your phone, or computer/tablet, in the lead up to heading to bed

-- Lower the temperature - reduce the temperature in your room, the warmer it is the tougher it can be to fall asleep
+- Lower your room temperature — the warmer the temperature the harder it can be to fall asleep

-- Relax - whether this is by listening to music, a podcast or an app, reading a book or journaling your thoughts if there is something that you can do to help you relax do it
+- Relax — whether this is by listening to music, a podcast or an app, reading a book, or journaling